-Graphic Design is the study of printed messages and moving images; to persuade, to intrigue, to instruct, to warn, to sell and how these messages are crafted and constructed.
-You will explore a wide range of drawing techniques from print and photography to animation and digital imagery.
+Graphic Design is the study of printed messages and moving images: to persuade, to intrigue, to instruct, to warn and to sell, and how these messages are crafted and constructed.
+You will explore a range of drawing techniques, from print and photography to animation and digital imagery.
 There is a programme of gallery/seminar visits and guest speakers.

 There are optional residential trips to London and Berlin.